 Shopping Aspen: Where to Find Designers, Local Products, Treasures

 With a collection of designer boutiques and independent retailers, Aspen’s shopping scene rivals that of larger cities.
 Think New York, Chicago and L.A.
-The options are so diverse that Aspen has even earned attention from GQ magazine and Travel and Leisure for its high-end names as well as locally owned icons.
+The options are so diverse Aspen has even earned attention from GQ magazine and Travel and Leisure for its high-end names as well as locally owned icons.
 For an in-depth look, read about shopping Aspen and where to go.

 Shopping Aspen: Inside Look at This Retail Hot Spot